decentdao/fractal-docs/rootdaos/create.md

 ---
-description: Use the Fractal app to create a new rootDAO
+description: Deploy a new rootDAO on Fractal
 ---

 ## Overview